developer-zebra/developer-zebra-site/src/mdmtk/2-0/tutorial/index.md

 ## Binding to the MXMS

-1. Create a new Android project with an empty activity in Eclipse.
+1. Create a new Android project with an empty activity.

 2. The following permissions needs to be added to your application's manifest file to allow it to access MXMS.